Health Information Exchange - Providers

 How does this work to improve care for my patients?
 For you as a health care provider, the P3N improves and coordinates patient care by helping you to find your patients' medical records—in real time—anywhere on the P3N network.
 For example, imagine you work in an Erie emergency room and are treating a patient following an accident, but the patient's family doctor is in Altoona.
 If your hospital and the remote family doctor are connected to the P3N through a certified regional network, called a health information organization, or HIO, you can request the patient's medical records from that doctor.
 This could prevent a dangerous drug interaction or the deadly administration of a drug to which your patient is allergic.
 Patients and providers benefit from these connections through reduced redundancy of tests, better coordination of care, improved patient safety, and lower costs.

-Document Types Available for Exchange across the P3N Available Data Per HIO
+Overview of Document Types Available for Exchange across the P3N Available Data Per HIO

 *Clinical documents MAY include, but are not limited to H&P, Operative Summary, Consultation Report, Procedure Note, Progress Note, and Office Notes.